27 November, 2018

 moorings spread over the areas to the east of the Clubhouse.
 The

-Club also has 30 tender moorings on jetty outhauls and these are available at a
+Club also has a number of tender moorings on jetty outhauls and these are available at a

 higher premium.
 The cost of a tender mooring is made up of the Club

 fee and a tender mooring licence fee which is levied by Poole Harbour